AnveshSangishetty/unsplash_api/README.md

 # unsplashh_api

-A new Flutter project.
+A Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This application retrieves images from Unsplash (a stock photography site)

+Frontend - Flutter

+-> Implemented search algorithm using apis
+-> Implemented infinite scrolling

 A few resources to get you started if this is your first Flutter project: